Max-Hutchings/JavaExamPrep/docs/max/DebuggingExceptionsCompilation.md

 # Exceptions, Debugging compilation

 ### Compilation Error (NOT EXCEPTION!)
 #### These take place when trying to compile.
-Exceptions are caught sooner!
+Exceptions are at runtime!
 When the program will fail to compile.
 1. e.g. assigning the wrong data type.
 An upper case character cannot be a primitive char
 ```java